When things aren’t going your way, don’t you love it when someone tells you it’s your karma?

-As children, based on the impressions we come into this world with, along with the environment and nurturing we receive, we quickly develop a unique personality and learn emotional behavioral patterns that elicit a protective response or a reward from mom and dad.
-This is a survival tool to keep kids safe and close to mom and dad while we grow up.
+As children, based on the impressions we come into this world with, along with the environment and nurturing we receive, we quickly develop a unique personality and learn emotional behavioral patterns that elicit a protective response or reward from mom and dad.
+This is a survival tool to keep kids safe and close to our parents as we grow up.

-Karma has to do with your current actions, not your past actions.
-When you choose, with a heightened state of self-awareness, to not run away or throw a dart back and choose rather to have compassion and understanding for why they may be throwing the dart in the first place, you have opened the door for a transformation karmic action.
+Karma has to do with current actions and opportunity to act from a more authentic place deep within all of us.
+When you choose, with heightened self-awareness, not to run away or retaliate, and instead have compassion and understanding for why they may be throwing darts in the first place, you have opened the door to a transformative karmic action.

-Compassion and understanding are actions that are connected to your truth—your more loving, kind and evolutionary nature.
+Compassion and understanding are actions connected to your truth—your more loving, kind, and evolutionary nature.
 By allowing yourself to see through the window of compassion, and then act on that compassion, you are not reacting to the armor, but acting from your truth.

 This is the only type of action that will disarm others and allow you to connect with your truth and theirs.
 This is a form of true love, a transformational karmic action—or, as I like to call it, the game of life.